sporto/elm-tutorial/en/07-routing/04-main-view.md

             notFoundView
 ```

-Now we have a function `page` which has a case expression to show the correct view depending on what is in `model.routing.route`.
+Now we have a function `page` which has a case expression to show the correct view depending on what is in `model.route`.

-When the player edit route matches (e.g. `/playes/2`) we will get the player id from the route i.e. `PlayerRoute playerId`.
+When the player edit route matches (e.g. `#playes/2`) we will get the player id from the route i.e. `PlayerRoute playerId`.

 ### Finding the player